gjlies/configgpgpu/README.md

 # configgpgpu
-A configurable general purpose graphics processing unit for
+A configurable general purpose graphics processing unit for power, performance, and area analysis